MauroCalderara/spacemacs_config/README.rst

    # Start emacs for the first time (will take a bit of time)
    emacs

+   # If there are weird symbols in the modeline, consider running
+   SPC SPC nerd-icons-install-fonts

    # After quitting the emacs instance above, use 'em' to start your sessions:
    em